gashiartim/minipad/README.md

 ### Editing Notes
 - Open a note by slug or create new one
 - Edit content in the textarea (supports up to 200,000 characters)
+- **Real-time sync**: Changes appear live in other browser windows
 - Auto-save enabled by default (1.5s delay after typing stops)
 - Manual save with Ctrl/Cmd+S or the Save button
-- Visual indicators for unsaved changes and save status
+- Visual indicators for connection status, unsaved changes, and sync updates
+- **Conflict protection**: Your changes won't be overwritten by remote updates

 ### Image Management
 - Drag and drop images onto the upload area with visual feedback